volodymyrprokopyuk/knowledge-base/programming/javascript.md

 - `EventEmitter` continuously notifies **multiple observers on different types of recurrent events** and does not have trust issues (loose coupling = callback is controlled by the caller).
 En event can be fired multiple times or not fired at all.
-Combining `EventEmitter` with a callabck interface is an elegant and flexible solution
+Combining `EventEmitter` with a callback interface is an elegant and flexible solution
 - Async result/error is proparaged through `emit` events.
 Never `return` a result or `throw` an error from the `EventEmitter`.
 Always register a listener